atiwari751/ERA-V3-S26-assignment/README.md

 3. Click on **Load unpacked** and select the directory containing the extension's files.
 4. Verify that the Ollama external embedding API and FastAPI backend are running.

-## Contributing
-Contributions and enhancements are welcome.
-If you have suggestions or improvements, please open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-(Update the license as appropriate.)